System Design Space

 Storage competence is mandatory in system design

-In interviews and production work, engineers are expected to justify DB decisions through workload, consistency and ownership cost.
+In interviews and production work, engineers are expected to justify database choices through workload, consistency and total cost of ownership.

 How to go through storage systems step by step